Markovian Embedding of Nonlinear Memory via Spectral Representation: Prototypical physical models with nonlinear memory effects

 \subsection{Walking droplets}

-{ } A hydrodynamic active system described by non-Markovian dynamics is that of walking \citep{Couder2005WalkingDroplets} and superwalking~\citep{superwalker} droplets.
+{ } A hydrodynamic active system described by non-Markovian dynamics is that of self-propelled walking \citep{Couder2005WalkingDroplets} and superwalking~\citep{superwalker} droplets.
 By vertically vibrating an oil bath, a drop of the same oil can be made to bounce and walk on the liquid surface.
 Each bounce of the droplet locally excites a damped standing wave.
 The droplet interacts obliquely with these self-excited waves on subsequent bounces to propel itself horizontally, giving rise to a self-propelled, classical wave-particle entity (WPE).
 At large vibration amplitudes, the droplet-generated waves decay slowly in time.
 Hence, the motion of the droplet is affected by the history of waves along its trajectory.
 This gives rise to \textit{path memory} in the system and makes the dynamics non-Markovian.

 Oza \textit{et al.}~\citep{Oza2013} developed a theoretical stroboscopic model to describe the horizontal walking motion of such a WPE.
 The model averages over the fast vertical periodic bouncing of the droplet and provides a trajectory equation for the slow walking dynamics in the horizontal plane.
 We consider a reduction of this model to one horizontal dimension, $x\in\mathbb{R}$ (see Fig.~\ref{fig:typicalwalkerstates}a).
-Consider a droplet with position and velocity given by $(x_d(t), \dot{x}_d(t)) \in \mathbb{R}^2$, which continuously generates standing waves with prescribed spatial structure $W(x)$ that decay with time.
-The dynamics of a $1$D WPE follows the non-dimensional integro-differential equation:
+Consider a droplet with position and velocity given by $(x_d(t), \dot{x}_d(t)) \in \mathbb{R}^2$, which continuously generates standing waves with prescribed spatial structure $W(x)$ that are centered at the droplet position and decay in time.
+The dynamics of the $1$D WPE follows the non-dimensional integro-differential equation: